myang/100DaysOfRust/README.md

 Day 48: Macros
 1. macros are a way of writing code that writes other code, which is known as metaprogramming.
+2. macro definitions are more complex than function definitions because you’re writing Rust code that writes Rust code.
+Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions.
+3. you must define macros or bring them into scope before you call them in a file.